kallebelins/mvp24hours-entity-t4/README.md

             Catalog = "",
             TrustedConnection = true
         },
-        IdKeyName = true, // Use if your table columns have the name "ID" TableFilter = "", // Use to filter the tables you want to read };
+        IdKeyName = true, // Use if the columns that represent your table's primary key have the name "ID" TableFilter = "", // Use to filter the tables you want to read };